VinitSantani/Git-Collaboration/Git_Commands_And_Terminology.md

 Git Checkout: The git checkout command lets you navigate between the branches created by git branch .
 Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.

 Git Push: The git push command is used to upload local repository content to a remote repository.
 Pushing is how you transfer commits from your local repository to a remote repo.
 It's the counterpart to git fetch , but whereas fetching imports commits to local branches, pushing exports commits to remote branches.

+Git Pull: The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content. ...
+Once the content is downloaded, git pull will enter a merge workflow.
+A new merge commit will be-created and HEAD updated to point at the new commit.